pbuckner/x-plane_plugins/XPython/docs/source/development/helloworld.rst

 After the position integers, there is ``1`` so the window is immediately visible.
 If ``0``, then we'd need to make it visible in response to an event (menu, key press, etc.)

 Then there are the list of five callbacks.
-These **must** be existing functions, we cannot pass None, even if we don't want them to do anything.
+When added to this tuple interface, these **must** be existing functions, we cannot pass None, even if we don't want them to do anything.
 This is in contrast with the *final* callback for RightClickHandler, which we are permitted to set to None.
+(But..., see :ref:`create_simple` below).

 :DrawWindow:
    Called whenever X-Plane needs to draw our window.
 This will be *every frame* it is visible, so ideally keep this fast.